 - Radiofrequency catheter ablation and Cryo-Ballon catheter ablation: This procedure is focused on the heart’s electrical tissue’s “hot spots,” the origins of the atrial erratic activity, by burning or freezing the tissue.
 Radiofrequency energy may scar the tissue, normalizing the electrical signals.
 Successful procedures, often achieved by WellStar Cardiac Network Physicians, correct the atrial fibrillation, without the need for a pacemaker or medications.

 - Surgical maze procedure: If appropriate, a cardiologist may refer a patient for this procedure during open-heart surgery for another necessary repair, such as coronary artery bypass surgery.
 The procedure involves making several precise incisions in the upper chambers of the heart, creating a pattern of scar tissue that disrupts abnormal electrical impulses.
 A pacemaker is usually required after this procedure.

 - Convergent ablation: A combined ablation approach using standard radiofrequency and minimal invasive surgery intended for more complex patients with refractory AFIB.
-Kennestone is the first Georgia hospital to perform the procedure.
+Kennestone is one of only a few hospitals in Georgia to perform the procedure.
 The goal is to improve success of the procedure for those more complex patients.